 Preparing for the first stage of facial recognition

-The statement will not be a discovery that in order to increase your chance of winning the lottery, a participant must submit several applications.
-It is forbidden by the rules, but the temptation is great, and many people (and intermediary organizations) resort to various tricks to circumvent the ban.
+Why are photos so thoroughly checked?
+The statement will not be a discovery: in order to increase your chance of winning in any lottery, the participant must submit several applications.
+This is prohibited by the DV lottery rules, but the temptation is great, and many people (and intermediary organizations) resort to various tricks to get around the ban.

-The above illustration shows the same girl, but with a different hairstyle.
-In order for the computer to understand that it is the same person, face recognition technology is used.
+For example, applications are submitted with different transliteration of the name and photo with different hairstyles.
+In order for the computer to understand that this is the same person, face recognition technology is used.

-When checking photos submitted for participation in the lottery of green cards, several steps of machine recognition of faces are used.
-Each subsequent recognition algorithm is more complicated than the previous one, therefore the number of analyzed images decreases with each step - until the result remains, those photos about which the program with almost 100-percent certainty can say that the same person is depicted on them.
+When checking photos submitted for participation in the green card lottery, several steps of machine face recognition are used.
+Each subsequent recognition algorithm is more complicated than the previous one, so the number of analyzed images decreases with each step - until there are photographs that the program can say with almost 100% certainty that they depict the same person.

 FaceIt works with images compliant with ISO / IEC 19794-5.

 Each photo attached to the application for participation in the green card lottery is considered and its suitability for the recognition process is determined, and the following parameters are evaluated:

 - Cropping - is the face completely visible on the image?